NathanDuran/RNN-Sherlock-Language-Model/README.md

 10 Epoch - the old man, and the name of the be in the house.

 # Included Python Files

 process_file.py turns the raw text into training data sets and saves it in the /data directory.

-utilities.py contains functions for loading and saving the training data and models.
+utilities.py contains functions for loading and saving the training data, models and functions for generating sentences from the Keras models.

 rnn.py contains the rnn code.